Effective Communication

 Developing Communication Skills

 Communication skills must be developed through experience and practice.
-For instructors, communication skills are developed through role-playing, the use of effective listening and questioning techniques, experience in actual instruction, and continued professional development.
+For instructors, this means role-playing, the use of effective listening and questioning techniques, experience in actual instruction, and continued professional development.

 Role-Playing Techniques